hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

 t^lS LOKAMANYA TILAK

 and the KaL and other newspaers.
-I think that by kilUng Sahibs we people can get justice.
+I think that by killing Sahibs we people can get justice.
 I never got injustice myself, nor did any one, I know of.
 I now regret killing Mr. Jackson.
 I killed a good man care- lessly.'